SmarterMaterials/UGA-Cover/README.md

 - The PhD specialty, the lab, the doctoral school can be modified within the "meta-donnees.sty" file around line 30.

 ## Create the pdf
-The easiest way to use LaTeX is Overleaf.
-You can start here: [Link](https://www.overleaf.com).
+The easiest way to use LaTeX is [Overleaf](https://www.overleaf.com).
 Create an overleak account and download the .zip file of the GitHub project.
 Create a new project in Overleaf and choose upload project, you juste have to select the .zip file you just downloaded and you are ready!